Microsoft touts progress of chat app Teams in battle with Slack

 Teams now comes bundled with Microsoft Office 365 as the company battles rival offerings from companies including privately-held Slack, Alphabet Inc’s Google (GOOGL.O), Atlassian Corp PLC (TEAM.O), Cisco Systems Inc (CSCO.O) and Facebook Inc (FB.O).

-“These group messaging tools go far beyond just chat and are becoming a central hub for integrating a variety of business applications into a single user interface,” said Alan Lepofsky, analyst with Constellation Research.
-“They are essentially the new inbox.”
+“These group messaging tools go far beyond just chat and are becoming a central hub for integrating a variety of business applications into a single user interface,” said Alan Lepofsky, analyst with Constellation Research.“They are essentially the new inbox.”

 Microsoft has raced to make Teams a viable competitor after realizing several years ago that Slack was making inroads with big customers.
 A former Microsoft Office executive told Reuters that learning of the widespread adoption of Slack at Walt Disney Co in early 2015 was an especially important wake-up call.

-“It’s one thing when an app gains traction with startups in Silicon Valley, that happens all the time,” said the former employee, who asked not to be named.
-“But it’s another when your biggest, longest-tenured customers start adopting it, and then you realize you have to respond.”
+“It’s one thing when an app gains traction with startups in Silicon Valley, that happens all the time,” said the former employee, who asked not to be named.“But it’s another when your biggest, longest-tenured customers start adopting it, and then you realize you have to respond.”

 San Francisco-based Slack said in September that it had 6 million daily users and more than 50,000 paying teams.
 It has not published new figures since then.